 - The Nebraska Center for Entrepreneurship announced its Innovation Challenge winners.
 The creative task they solved was to drop a raw egg into Hawks Hall's Acklie Family Courtyard without it breaking.
 First place went to: Conner Gokie, a sophomore finance major from Lincoln, Nebraska; MaKenna Stanton, a sophomore management major from Lincoln; Hadleigh Sueker, a sophomore management major from Waconia, Minnesota; and Evan Wilson, a sophomore business administration major from Englewood, Colorado.

 - The Athletic published a Sept.
 15 article on the Big Red Collaborative, the university’s first nonprofit Name, Image and Likeness collective.
-Joe Petsick, executive in residence and assistant professor of practice in management in the College of Business and a BRC adviser, was interviewed for their story.
+Joe Petsick in the College of Business and a BRC adviser, was interviewed for their story.
 The story also was picked up by the Omaha World-Herald, Beatrice Daily Sun, Fremont Tribune, Grand Island Independent, Kearney Hub, KOLN/KGIN, Lincoln Journal Star, North Platte Telegraph, Scottsbluff Star-Herald, York News-Times and Sioux City Journal.

 - Four business students were selected to join the student-run Jacht Agency offered through the College of Journalism and Mass Communications, which allows participants to gain real-world experience by working with a variety of clients on brand strategy, public relations, multimedia design and more.
 Jacht members include: Zoe Matheson, a senior management major from Sioux Falls, South Dakota, director of business development; Mallory Rossitto, a senior marketing major from Omaha, Nebraska, account executive; Bryn Shaffer, a senior marketing and advertising and public relations major from Des Moines, Iowa, multimedia strategist; and Ella Stephan, a senior marketing major from Woodbury, Minnesota, account executive.
 Read the Nebraska Today story.